What should I buy for a car cover in Australia? This is the question - not should I buy a car cover!

 These covers can be made out of simple cloth or a silvered, plastic material.

-If you park your car outside, the better ones will provide protection against the weather but a cheap one may do more harm than good!
+If you park your car outside, the better ones will provide protection against the weather.
+A cheap one may do more harm than good!

 Why should I buy a car cover?